Comparison of a Twice Daily Versus a Three Times Daily Insulin Regimen in Children With Type 1 Diabetes

 The purpose of the study is to find out how a small dose of insulin might affect memory, the

-and schizoaffective disorders.
+schizoaffective disorders.
 Insulin is not being used to treat diabetes in this study.
+The

-The investigators propose a single dose, double-blinded, placebo-controlled trial of
+investigators propose a single dose, double-blinded, placebo-controlled trial of

+intranasal

-intranasal insulin in 40 subjects with schizophrenia or schizoaffective disorder to examine
+insulin in 40 subjects with schizophrenia or schizoaffective disorder to examine insulin's